Prometheus-X-association/dataspace-connector/docs/DPCP.md

 }
 ```

+> IMPORTANT
-> [!IMPORTANT]
+>
-> The dataProcessing need to exist in the contract or in the consent, to be used
+> The dataProcessing needs to exist in the contract or consent to be used

 ### How to retrieve the `dataProcessingId`